MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/about-discovery-methods.md

 -   **Active Directory Forests**: Here you configure the additional Active Directory forests that you want to discover, specify the account to use as the Active Directory Forest Account for each forest, and configure publishing to each forest.
 Additionally, you can monitor the discovery process and add IP subnets and Active Directory sites to Configuration Manager as boundaries and members of boundary groups.

 To configure publishing for Active Directory forests for each site in your hierarchy, connect your Configuration Manager console to the top-level site of your hierarchy.
-The **Publishing** tab in an Active Directory site **Properties** dialog box can only display the current site, and its child sites.
-When publishing is enabled for a forest and that forests schema is extended for Configuration Manager, the following information is published for each site that is enabled to publish to that Active Directory forest:
+The **Publishing** tab in an Active Directory site **Properties** dialog box can display only the current site and its child sites.
+When publishing is enabled for a forest and that forest's schema is extended for Configuration Manager, the following information is published for each site that is enabled to publish to that Active Directory forest:

 -    **SMS-Site-&lt;site code>**